-Name: Date: 1.
-Identify your employment status by circli additional information requested.
-Continue I am a CSB applicant (Yes)(No) I am a CSB employee (Yes)(No) I am making a request for accommod (applicant)(employee) lation on behalf of a CSB If making the request on behalf of relationship to the applicant/emp f another individual, please provide your loyee: 2.
-What type of accommodation do you requ uest?
+Name:

+Date:

+1. Identify your employment status by circling the appropriate answer and providing the additional information requested.
+Continue on separate sheets, as necessary.

+I am a CSB applicant (Yes) (No)

+I am a CSB employee (Yes) (No)

+I am making a request for accommodation on" behalf of a CSB (applicant) (employee)

+If making the request on behalf of another individual, please provide your relationship to the applicant/employee:

+2. What type of accommodation do you request?

 3. What is the reason for your request?
+(Identify your reason(s) for making a request for accommodation, and explain how the requested accommodation will help you.)

-(Ider accommodation, and explain how the reques 4.
-In the event the CSB cannot accommodat alternative accommodations that you want to · · 5.
-Have you already made an oral request for the CSB?
-To whom did you make the reque 1 0 0
+4. In the event the CSB cannot accommodate you in the manner requested, are there any alternative accommodations that you want to request at this time?

+5. Have you already made an oral request for accommodation to someone employed by the CSB?
+To whom did you make the request?
+When?

+APPENDIX A to Board Order 032

-- 6. Do you wish to submit medical information in support of your accommodation request?
+6. Do you wish to submit medical information in support of your accommodation request?
 If so, please attach any relevant documentation you would like considered.
-(Any documentation or other information provided will remain strictly confidential.) - 7.
-If your accommodation request is time sensitive, please explain the circumstances.
+(Any documentation or other information provided will remain strictly confidential.)

+7. If your accommodation request is time sensitive, please explain the circumstances.

-PRIVACY ACT STATEMENT.
+LEGAL DISCLAIMER/PRIVACY ACT STATEMENT.
+This form is for recordkeeping purposes.
 This form, and any responses, are subject to the provisions of the Privacy Act.
 Copies will be retained by the CSB and provided for review and retention as required by appropriate management officials and authorized agents of the CSB having a need to know.
-Reasonable accommodation documentation gathers and records information on how the CSB meets its obligations under the Rehabilitation Act of 1973 and other federal personnel laws.
+Reasonable accommodation documentation gathers and records information on how the CSB meets its obligations under the Rehabilitation Act of 1973, as amended, and other federal personnel laws.
 This information will be used solely to process requests for accommodation.
 The authority to collect this information is Title 29 United States Code sections 701 et seq.
 The information will not be disclosed outside the CSB without prior consent, except as required or permitted by law.